- How to get started with Loom

 Once I do this, the screen updates with the Loom interface on the left side, and the big “Start recording” button in the middle of the screen.

-From here I can start recording, which will give me a 3-second count down, or click on the trashcan icon in the left icon bar to delete anything I’ve created to date (or X out entirely).
+From here I can start recording, giving me a 3-second count down, or click on the trashcan icon in the left icon to delete anything I’ve created to date (or X out entirely).

 Once I start recording, note the red square at the top of the icon bar is used to stop recording, and above it is the current duration of time I’ve been recording.